-Figure 6.
+Fig. 6.
 Stylization.
-Our method supports procedural stylizations of the terminals of the inferred grammar. (a-c) Low-to-high tonal views of stylized terminals. (d) Example rendering of a novel floor of a captured building.
-Light source is in front of façade and near the observer; brighter stylizations are used to resemble highlights.
+Our method supports procedural stylizations of the terminals of the inferred grammar. (a), (b), (c) Low-to-high tonal views of stylized terminals. (d) Example rendering of a novel floor of a captured building.
+The light source is in front of the facade and near the observer; brighter stylizations are used to resemble highlights.